 Project History

-Therefore, although the existing trail system provides public access to and across the Ellwood Mesa, it is contributing to gradual deterioration of adjacent habitats and segments can become unusable during and after rainfall events.
+Therefore, although the existing trail system provides public access to and across the Ellwood Mesa, it is contributing to the gradual deterioration of adjacent habitats, and segments can become unusable during and after rainfall events.
 Further, the steep coastal access trails lack drainage and erosional control features, causing damage to the bluff face and threatening the trails with damage and erosion.
 This erosion and areas of uncontrolled access also foster large swaths of non native species and can present threats to public safety.
 This project will remedy these existing problems.

 Scope of Work: